XxHarvzBackxX/Tileman-Fixes/Tileman/README.md

 ToPlaceTiles:
-Tells the mod whether or not to put down tiles in each location. true -> place tiles, false -> do not.
+Tells the mod whether or not to put down tiles in each location, true -> generates tiles, false -> do not generate

 DoCollision:
 Does the mod check if you collide with tiles?